-- 2.A.I.
-Simultaneous consideration for tenure and promotion is undertaken at the unit (the Department Tenure and Promotion Committee) and at the Faculty level (the Faculty Tenure and Promotion Committee).
-At the University level, recommendations for tenure are assessed by the Provost and Vice-President (Academic) and recommendations for promotion are assessed by the University Promotions Committee. - 2.A.II.
-In all cases letters from external referees shall be available for consideration for promotion to Associate Professor at the Faculty and University levels in accordance with the procedures specified at sections 2.B.III.; 3.B.III.; 4.B.III.; or 6.B.IV. as applicable. - 2.B.
+- 2.B.
 University Criteria and Procedures for Tenure and Promotion to Associate Professor - 2.B.I.
 Consideration for the awarding of tenure and promotion to Associate Professor shall be based on the following criteria: - a.
 Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline and any additional credentials required for the specific position that were stated in the letter of appointment. - b.
-Teaching Effectiveness a competent strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
-Research, Scholarly and/or Creative Work a promise of continued strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise, as defined in the criteria developed by the candidate's unit(s).including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
-Candidates for tenure and promotion to Associate Professor are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized.
+Teaching Effectiveness a competent strong record of successful and effective performance as a university teacher at Carleton University at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
+Research, Scholarly and/or Creative Work a successful and promise of continued strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise as evidenced by as defined in the criteria developed by the candidate's unit(s) including published work assessed by peer review, and other forms of scholarly productivity demonstrating the establishment of a successful career as a professor and established scholar at Carleton University.
+Candidates for tenure are expected to have applied for external research funding, and success in obtaining external grants, industrial research and development contracts shall be recognized.

 - d.
 Service to the University- an appropriate record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University.
 It is expected that assigned service, pre-tenure shall be below the average service levels of faculty members in the same unit.
 Excessive service shall mitigate deficiencies in teaching and research, scholarly and/or creative work. - e.
-Where there is a significant record of service to society, such as but not limited to extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - 2.B.II.
-The application of the above criteria will be assessed within the context of Unit Guidelines developed in accordance with section 5 below. - 34.B.
-University Criteria and Procedures for Promotion to Associate Professor - 34.AB.I.
+Where there is a significant record of service to society relevant to the mission of the university and the employee's disciplinary expertise, such as but not limited to extension activities: consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - 2.B.II.
+The application of the above criteria will be assessed within the context of Unit Guidelines developed in accordance with section 7 below. - University Criteria and Procedures for Promotion to Associate Professor - 34.AB.I.
 Consideration for the awarding of promotion to Associate Professor shall be based on the following criteria assessed over the candidate's career achievements to date: - a.
 Academic and Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned PhD (or equivalent) or the degree that is determined as the terminal degree for the discipline, and any additional credentials required for the specific position that were stated in the letter of appointment. - b.
-Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit).
+Teaching Effectiveness a strong record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - c.
+Research, Scholarly and/or Creative Work a strong and sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise as defined in the unit criteriaquidelines, including published work assessed by peer review, demonstrating a successful career as a professor and established scholar.
+Candidates for tenure and promotion to Associate Professor